jborjon/jborjon.github.io/notes/about-page-notes.md

 Could I really do it?

-Little by uphill little, people started noticing my language abilities.
+Inch by inch, people started noticing my grammar, spelling, storytelling, and persuasive abilities.
 First, my college professors: a Ph.D. in English, a professional journalist, a theater practitioner.

 Then, a couple of working screenwriters and a published author, among others.

 Today, I've read the King James Bible (the version that sounds like Shakespeare) from cover to cover, understanding every word.
-Beyond my work, I've written legal documents, screenplays, and poetry that have moved people or impelled them to action.
+Beyond content and copy, I've written legal documents, screenplays, and poetry that have moved people or impelled them to action.

+I often hear from people some variation of, "Wow, I never would have realized English wasn't your first language!"

-Few things give me more satisfaction—that deep, soul-enlarging satisfaction—than writing a well-researched, airtight piece, ready to influence the reader.
+Few things give me more satisfaction---that deep, soul-enlarging gratification---than writing a well-researched, airtight piece, ready to influence the reader, to change her life in some small way.
+Life is good when I get to write.

 In English.
 Or Spanish.
-It's all the same to me.
+They're both the same.

 ## Let's Connect